-Acidity" is a unique and diverse KEKAL album, with lots of different emotions and thoughts displayed both in the music and lyrics, ranging from fast extreme songs, mid-paced progressive-laden rock/metal, some slower atmospheric symphonic metal, and also some unique experimental pieces.
+"Acidity" is a unique and diverse KEKAL album, with lots of different emotions and thoughts displayed both in the music and lyrics, ranging from fast extreme songs, mid-paced progressive-laden rock/metal, some slower atmospheric symphonic metal, and also some unique experimental pieces.
 Every individual song cannot represent the whole album, but it stands as a part of the album's general concept.

 The original 2005 releases (CD and cassette tape versions) are sold-out.
-Digital version has been remastered and re-issued in 2014.
+Digital version was first re-mastered and re-issued in 2014.
 The second re-mastered version was done in 2021.
 The 2021 re-mastered version uses different mix in some of the songs compared to the original version and its multi-layered details are enhanced.
 It also has a different front cover artwork.

 Album Line-Up: Jeff Arwadi (vocals/guitars/programming), Azharlevi Sianturi (bass/vocals), Leo Setiawan (guitars), Newin Atmarumeksa (vocals), Didi Priyadi (guitars).